 -

-as soon as your personal injury is reported to the insurer;
+as soon as your personal injury claim has been reported to the insurer;

 -